 These problems may pose serious risks when working with different machines.

-It can be said that wood arts are formed based on the needs of woodworkers, and capabilities of the woods of any area of the planet.
+It can be said that wood arts are formed based on the needs of woodworkers, and the capabilities of the woods of any area of the planet.

 Anyway, the daily use of wood, especially its uses in the arena of art, is increasing day by day.
-And humans know far more and more than the past 😎.
+And humans know far more and more than in the past 😎.